secure-device-onboard/pri/demo/README.md

 file application.properties.sample provided under 'pri' folder in source package.

-# Working with new Ownership Voucher/Ownership Credentials pairs
+# Working with new Ownership Voucher/Ownership Credentials Pairs

 New Ownership Vouchers/Ownership Credential pair can be generated using 'SupplyChainTools'.
 Follow the related user guide to generate the new SDO